Roman Vishniac (Wischniak) is born to a prosperous Russian Jewish family in Pavlovsk, near Saint Petersburg, and is raised in Moscow.

-Vishniac’s photographs of Jewish communities in Eastern Europe are exhibited in the AJDC offices in New York.
+Vishniac’s photographs of Jewish communities in eastern Europe are exhibited in the JDC offices in New York.
 This is the first time that his work is exhibited in the U.S.

 Germany and the Soviet Union sign the Molotov-Ribbentrop mutual nonaggression pact.
 Germany invades Poland on September 1; two days later, Britain and France declare war against Germany and World War II begins.
 The first Nazi ghetto is established in Poland.

-Vishniac travels from the Netherlands via England to France as a freelance photographer.
-Luta Vishniac attempts to secure immigration visas and affidavits for her family.
+Vishniac works as a freelance photographer in western Europe, traving briefly to London and settling in France, while Luta remains in Berlin and struggles to secure immigration visas and affidavits for her family.
 Mara Vishniac is sent to safety in Sweden, where she is later joined by her brother Wolf.

-Vishniac travels from Paris to Nice, where he makes a promotional film for the A JDC documenting an ORT (Jewish Society for Trades and Agricultural Labor) vocational training school in Marseille.
-This is his last AJDC assignment until he returns to Europe in 1947.
+Vishniac travels to the South of France, where he makes a promotional film for the JDC documenting an ORT (Jewish Society for Trades and Agricultural Labor) vocational training school in Marseille.
+This is his last JDC assignment until he returns to Europe in 1947.